yuriy-chumak/ol/doc/FASL.md

 FASL File Format
 ================

-FASL is acronim for FASt-Load format.
-FASL formnat is internal and can be changed in the feature.
+FASL is an acronim for "FASt Load".
+FASL format is not finalized and may be changed in the future.

 Glossary